The Unspeakable Skipton

 The Unspeakable Skipton is a comic novel by the British author Pamela Hansford Johnson, written in 1959.

 Johnson first mentioned the idea for the novel in her diary on the last day of 1957.
 "I wish I could finish my book this year, but have about 2 days' worth to do.
 Have an idea for another, based on a Corvo-like paranoiac, called 'The Sunken Palace'".
 In the preface to the novel, Johnson said that anyone familiar with the life of Frederick Rolfe would 'detect' some of her sources.
 Rolfe was an English writer and eccentric of the late 19th century who also styled himself 'Baron Corvo'.
 Johnson acknowledged A.J.A.
-Symons's biography, The Quest for Corvo (1934) as a source for the novel.
+Symons's biography, The Quest for Corvo (1934), as a source for the novel.

 Johnson completed the manuscript for the novel in just three weeks.
-She had decided to change the name to 'Living For Art', before settling on the final title.
+She had decided to change the name to 'Living for Art', before settling on the final title.
 Johnson's biographer Dierdre David describes the novel as "narrated almost entirely from Skipton's lacerating perspective in a matchless construction of free-indirect-discourse."

 Plot

 Daniel Skipton is a paranoid novelist living in Bruges who attempts to supplement his measley income by preying on gullible English tourists, taking them to comically bad sex shows, giving them directions to brothels, and trying to sell them dubious Flemish paintings.
-Meanwhile, Skipton works obsessively on the manuscript for a new novel, which he has completed a year ago but continues to tinker with using different coloured pens to mark grammatical errors, stylistic changes and marginal comments.
+Meanwhile, Skipton works obsessively on the manuscript for a new novel, which he completed a year before but continues to tinker with using different coloured pens to mark grammatical errors, stylistic changes and marginal comments.
 He tells himself that "it was not only a great book, it was the greatest novel in the English language, it would make his reputation all over the world and keep him in comfort, more than comfort, for the rest of his life."

-Skipton ingratiates himself with a group of British tourists: Cosmo Hines, a London bookseller mostly concerned with visiting a brothel, his wife Dorothy Merlin, a pretentious writer of bad plays, Duncan Moss, a friendly drunk, and Matthew Pryar, a well dressed gentleman with upper class connections.
+Skipton ingratiates himself with a group of British tourists: Cosmo Hines, a London bookseller mostly concerned with visiting a brothel, his wife Dorothy Merlin, a pretentious writer of bad plays, Duncan Moss, a friendly drunk, and Matthew Pryar, a well-dressed gentleman with upper-class connections.
 Skipton attempts to con the group into paying for his meals while regaling them with his love of Bruges, a love which Hansford Johnson shared.